-Sunny and dry conditions dominated the region (Mandera, Moyale, Wajir and Garissa) during the Dekad.
-Pastures and drinking water for both human and animal (livestock and wildlife) were scarce while, the animal's health conditions remained generally poor.
+Sunny and dry conditions were experienced in the region (Mandera, Moyale, Wajir and Garissa) during the Dekad.
+Pastures and drinking water for both human and animal (livestock and wildlife) were scarce, while the animal's health conditions remained generally poor.
 Death of livestock and wildlife is on the rise as current drought conditions continues to bite.
 (Figs.1, 2, 3, 4 & 5).

-Famine/hunger is still being experienced in most places and malnutrition levels are expected to be on rise.
+Famine/hunger is still being experienced in most places in the region and malnutrition levels are expected to be on rise.